 A complementary color scheme includes two colors directly across from each other on the color wheel.
 This type of combination offers a high-contrast look with high-impact coloring.

 This color scheme’s simplicity makes it a popular one, and though it takes just two colors, there are virtually endless ways for you to mix and match them to create unique looks.
-You do this by picking one dominant color and then bringing in a complementary one to accent it.

 4. Triadic